Summary of Significant Accounting Policies (Notes)

 If deliverables fall within the software revenue recognition guidance, the fee is allocated to the various elements based on VSOE of fair value.
 If sufficient VSOE of fair value does not exist for the allocation of revenue to all the various elements in a multiple element arrangement, all revenue from the arrangement is deferred until the earlier of the point at which such sufficient VSOE of fair value is established or all elements within the arrangement are delivered.
 If VSOE of fair value exists for all undelivered elements, but does not exist for one or more delivered elements, the arrangement consideration is allocated to the various elements of the arrangement using the residual method of accounting.
 Under the residual method, the amount of the arrangement consideration allocated to the delivered elements is equal to the total arrangement consideration less the aggregate fair value of the undelivered elements.
 Using this method, any potential discount on the arrangement is allocated entirely to the delivered elements, which ensures that the amount of revenue recognized at any point in time is not overstated.
 Under the residual method, if VSOE of fair value exists for the undelivered element, generally maintenance, the fair value of the undelivered element is deferred and recognized ratably over the term of the maintenance contract, and the remaining portion of the arrangement is recognized as revenue upon delivery, which generally occurs upon delivery of the product.

-The Company has established VSOE based on its historical pricing practices.
+The Company has established VSOE.
 The application of VSOE methodologies requires judgment, including the identification of individual elements in multiple element arrangements and whether there is VSOE of fair value for some or all elements.

-The Company records revenue net of taxes in accordance with ASC topic 605, Revenue Recognition (ASC 605).
+The Company records revenue net of sales returns and sale taxes in accordance with ASC topic 605, Revenue Recognition (ASC 605).

 Shipping and Handling